name2face/app/SPECIFICATION.md

     *   **`Edit Details Screen`:**
         *   **Purpose (Edit Flow):** Allows editing *all* details (`name`, `memoryHooks`, `tags`, `gender`) of an *existing* person.
         *   **Visible Title:** "Edit Details" or "Edit [Original Name]".
         *   **Layout & Components (Edit Flow):** Similar layout to the `Add Details Screen`, but pre-populated with all existing data for that person.
 All fields are editable (Name, Memory Hooks, Tags management, Gender).
 The `name` input should have leading/trailing whitespace trimmed before saving.
+Custom tags added should also be trimmed and not be empty.
         *   **Action Buttons (Bottom - Edit Flow):**
             *   **`Save` Button:**
+                1.  **Loading Feedback:** Upon tapping `Save`, the button should become disabled, and a **spinning plus sign icon** (stylistically similar to the `New Name to Face` home screen button concept) should be displayed (e.g., on the button or nearby) to indicate processing.
+This feedback remains until navigation or a dialog is presented.
-                1. Validate input (e.g., Name field should not be empty after trimming).
+                2. Validate input (e.g., Name field should not be empty after trimming).
-                2. Get the potentially modified `name`, `memoryHooks`, `tags`, and `gender` from the input fields.
+                3. Get the potentially modified `name`, `memoryHooks`, `tags`, and `gender` from the input fields.
 Trim leading/trailing whitespace from the `name`.
-                3.  **Duplicate Name Check:**
+                4.  **Duplicate Name Check:**
                     *   Let `editedPersonId` be the ID of the person being edited.
                     *   Let `newName` be the trimmed name entered by the user.
                     *   Perform a case-insensitive check to see if *another* person (i.e., a record with an ID different from `editedPersonId`) already exists with `newName`.